Vennanthur

-Vennanthur or Vennandur is a town panchayat in Vennandur block in Rasipuram taluk of Namakkal district in the state of Tamil Nadu, India.
+Vennanthur or Vennandur is a town panchayat and Vennandur block in Rasipuram taluk of Namakkal district in the state of Tamil Nadu, India.

 Geography

 Vennanthur is located at 11.5206° N, 78.0872°E. It has an average elevation of 218 metres (726 ft).
 Vennandur lake is located west of the town.
 Vennandur is close to the Alavaimalai Hills, which are part of the Eastern Ghats.
 The closest river is the Thirumanimutharu River, which rises on Mount Yercaud.
 Namakkal, the district capital, is located around 39 km from Vennanthur.
 Chennai, the state capital, is located around 370 km from Vennanthur.